Substitutions and allergies

 Nuts

 Once you join, there are quite a few naturally nut-free recipes you can check out.
-To find those, you can go to the Recipe Vault and use the blue Filter the goods button to select "tree nut free" and/or "peanut free" under the Allergens list (scroll down to see it).
-Then you'll only see recipes that don't contain tree nuts.
+To find those, you can browse recipes and use the blue Filter the goods button to select "tree nut free" and/or "peanut free" under the Allergens list (scroll down to see it).
+Then, you'll only see recipes that don't contain those allergens.

 The most common nuts used in our recipes are cashews.
 Sunflower seeds are generally a successful substitute for these in sauces or dressings (using the blender).
 You can substitute equal amounts and soak them prior to blending like you would cashews.
 Canned white beans (drained and rinsed) and silken tofu are some seed-free options.
 Either can be a direct substitute used on its own, but most people find the texture/flavor most enjoyable when mixed with sunflower seeds.
 Experiment to find your preferred ratio.